-It was while strolling around St. Katherine Dock and Marina that I spotted this beautiful old converted warehouse.
+It was while strolling around St Katharine Dock and Marina that I spotted this beautiful old converted warehouse.
 Intrigued by its name, and style, I decided to find out more about this fascinating building.

 Built some time in the 1700s the Dickens Inn was originally a warehouse for either the storing of tea or, it may have been owned by a local brewery.
-It was only one of a handful of buildings to survive the demolition that took place in the construction of St. Katherine Dock, during the 1820s.
+It was only one of a handful of buildings to survive the demolition that took place in the construction of St Katharine Dock, during the 1820s.

 All of the warehouses around the east dock, and many surrounding the west dock, were destroyed during The Blitz.
 During the 1970s a major restoration project began, which saw the construction of many commercial buildings, including the Tower Hotel.